Get Admitted Today!Explore Rehabs Near You.

 If you’re dealing with alcohol misuse, a private rehab center may be an appropriate place to receive treatment.
 Some people prefer being in private treatment for alcohol addiction because they can focus more on recovery.
 This mode of treatment can be an effective way to get away from the influences of alcohol while you work on sobriety.

 Private alcohol rehab centers are privately-owned facilities that offer addiction treatment.
-Many private rehab centers offer evidence-based therapy, and usually will accept insurance, private pay, or some combination of the two.
+Many private and luxury rehab centers offer evidence-based therapy, and usually will accept insurance, private pay, or some combination of the two.

-A private rehab is different from a public, government-funded facility.
+A private or luxury rehab is different from a public, government-funded rehab facility.
 Free rehab facilities may often be crowded due to the many people needing their services.
 In addition, public entities don’t always have the funding and staff to offer the range of services that a private rehab can provide.

 Additionally, many private alcohol rehabs will also offer medical detoxification services, or detox for short.
-Detox is the process by which the body removes substances and toxins.
+Medical detox for drugs or alcohol is the process by which the body removes substances and toxins.
 Oftentimes, those with alcohol addiction my struggle with alcohol withdrawal symptoms, and may benefit from medical detox services.
-Aftercare and relapse prevention services may also be offered by a private rehab center.
+Rehab aftercare and relapse prevention services may also be offered by a private rehab center.

 • Cognitive-behavioral therapy: CBT is a common type of therapy that combines cognitive therapy with behavioral therapy.
 This therapy is based on the belief that our thoughts, emotions, and behavior are all intertwined and affect each other.
 During therapy, the clinician’s goal is to enable you to change thought patterns that may influence you negatively and lead to regretful behaviors.3(top & mid)